Bowel cancer symptoms

 Some people have no symptoms and the bowel cancer is found through screening.
 However, many people with bowel cancer do experience symptoms.
 These can include:

 - blood in faeces (poo) or on the toilet paper

-- a change in bowel habit, such as diarrhoea, constipation or smaller, more frequent bowel movements
+- a change in bowel habits, such as diarrhoea, constipation or smaller, more frequent bowel movements

-- a change in appearance or consistency of bowel movements (e.g. narrower stools or mucus in stools)
+- a change in the look of faeces (e.g. narrower or with mucus)

 - weakness or fatigue

 - rectal or anal pain